cgoeders/frontend-nanodegree-arcade-game/README.md

 Enemy bugs will move on their own at variable speeds across the roads.
 To move your player, use the arrow keys (left, right, up, and down).

+In order to run this game, open the index.html file.